-The Company completed one acquisition during the year ended September 30, 2018 and two acquisitions during the year ended September 30, 2017 for a total consideration of \$5.6 million and \$164.4 million, respectively.
-The business combinations did not meet the quantitative thresholds to require separate disclosures based on the Company's consolidated net assets, investments and net income.
-The acquisitions were accounted for under the purchase method of accounting.
-As such, the purchase considerations were allocated to acquired tangible and intangible assets and liabilities based upon their fair values.
+The Company completed one acquisition during the year ended September 30, 2018 for a total consideration of \$5.6 million, which was accounted for under the acquisition method.
+Acquired tangible and intangible assets and liabilities were recognized on the acquisition date based upon their fair values.
 The determination of fair values of assets and liabilities acquired requires the Company to make estimates and use valuation techniques when market value is not readily available.
 Transaction costs associated with business acquisitions are expensed as they are incurred.